php-fig/fig-standards/proposed/phpdoc-tags.md

 A URI MUST be complete and well-formed as specified in [RFC 2396][RFC2396].

 The @see tag SHOULD have a description to provide additional information regarding the relationship between the element and its target.
-Additionally, the
-@see tag MAY have a tag specialization to add further definition to this relationship.

 #### Examples